 We face competition from other providers of outsourced sterilization and lab services.
-In addition, some manufacturers have developed or are developing in-house sterilization and lab testing and related capabilities, and further consolidation within our industry and within our customers' industries could impact our ability to compete.
-Further, our competitors and potential competitors are attempting to develop alternate technologies, in particular improved x-ray sterilization technologies, which would not rely on the availability of Co-60.
-If our competitors or manufacturers significantly expand their sterilization or lab testing capacities, including as a result of these alternative technologies, this could lead to price fluctuations and competitive pricing pressure, diminish our profitability or result in changes in our customer relationships across our business segments.
+In addition, some manufacturers have or are developing in-house sterilization and lab testing and related capabilities, and further consolidation within our industry and within our customers' industries could impact our ability to compete.
+Further, our competitors and potential competitors are attempting to develop alternate technologies, in particular improved x-ray sterilization technology, which would not be reliant on the availability of Co-60.
+If any of our competitors or manufacturers significantly expand their sterilization or lab testing facility capacity, including as a result of these alternative technologies, it could lead to price fluctuations and competitive pricing pressure, diminish our profitability or lead to changes in our customer relationships across our business segments.
 We generally compete on the basis of quality, reputation, the cost of sterilization services, the cost of transportation to and from the sterilization facility and processing turnaround time.
 If our services, supply, support, distribution or cost structure do not enable us to compete successfully, including against alternative technologies, or we are unable to successfully develop and adopt alternative technologies ourselves, our business, prospects, financial condition or results of operations could be materially adversely affected.
 The expansion of alternative sterilization technologies may require us to build new facilities, which can be time-consuming and costly.

-If Co-60 source suppliers in other countries, including China, India, Argentina or Russia, significantly increase their involvement in the global Co-60 sources market, this could have a material adverse effect over the long-term on our business, prospects, financial condition or results of operations.
+If Co-60 source suppliers in other countries, including China, India, Argentina or Russia, significantly increase their involvement in the global Co-60 sources market, long-term that could have a material adverse effect on our business, prospects, financial condition or results of operations.
 Several customers of our Nordion business are themselves providers of sterilization services and therefore are competitors of our Sterigenics business.
-If these customers were to shift to a different supplier of Co-60 because they prefer to use a supplier not affiliated with us or for any other reason, this could materially adversely affect our business, prospects, financial condition or results of operations.
+If these customers were to shift to a different source for their supply of Co-60 sources, because they prefer to use a supplier not affiliated with us or for any other reason, it could materially adversely affect our business, prospects, financial condition or results of operations.
 Further, if a Nordion customer were to lose market share to a competitor using an alternative sterilization provider, we would similarly lose sales volumes, which may have a material adverse effect on our business, prospects, financial condition or results of operations.